fakela/merkle-proof-tutorial/README.md

 ## So, What's a Merkle Proof?
-Now that we've covered Merkle Trees, let's look at what Merkle proof is.
+Now that we've covered Merkle Trees, let's look at what Merkle Proof is.
 A Merkle proof is a cryptographic technique used to prove the existence (or non-existence) to prove the existence of a specific piece of data within a larger dataset stored in a Merkle Tree without revealing the entire dataset.
 It is a method for efficient data verification.
 It's like providing evidence that a particular item is in a box without opening the box or showing its contents.
-This cryptographic technique that enables the efficient verification of data within a larger dataset without revealing the entire dataset.
+This cryptographic technique enables the efficient verification of data within a larger dataset without revealing the entire dataset.

 ## Structure of a Merkle Proof:
 - **Leaf Nodes**: In a Merkle Tree, the individual data items (in this case, email addresses) are stored as leaf nodes at the bottom of the tree.
 Each leaf node is hashed (usually using a cryptographic hash function) to produce a unique hash value.